SRSG-Workshops/openrefine-data-cleaning-oct22/_episodes/00-getting-started.md

 Manually documenting every data cleaning step is laborious and error prone.
 With OpenRefine, you can capture every step automatically, and then easily share the process with collaborators.
 In addition:
 - OpenRefine provides tools that make data cleaning more straightforward, which saves a lot of time.
-- It makes powerful but complex processes, such as clustering algorithms, easy to use
+- It makes powerful but complex processes, such as clustering algorithms, easy to use.
 - Any operation in OpenRefine can be easily reversed or undone.
 - It is straightforward to repeat a data cleaning process across multiple files - saving even more time.